gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 variation in the second decibel tolerance measure.
 We should check the diagnostic plots and VIFs to check for any issues -- all the diagnostics and assumptions are as before except that there is no assumption of linearity between the grouping variable and the responses.
+\index{assumptions}
-Additionally, sometimes we need to add group information to diagnostics to see if any patterns in residuals look different in different groups, like linearity or non-constant variance.
+Additionally, sometimes we
+need to add group information to diagnostics to see if any patterns in residuals look different in different groups, like linearity or non-constant variance.